Crispin Nash-Williams: Biography

-After studying mathematics at the University of Cambridge, earning the title of Senior Wrangler in 1953, he remained at Cambridge for his graduate studies, under the supervision of Shaun Wylie and David Rees.
+After studying mathematics as an undergraduate at Trinity Hall, Cambridge, earning the title of Senior Wrangler in 1953, he remained there for his graduate studies, under the supervision of Shaun Wylie and David Rees.
 He then continued his education for a year at Princeton University, with Norman Steenrod; all three of Wylie, Rees, and Steenrod are listed as the supervisors of his Ph.D. dissertation.
 He finished his dissertation in 1958, but before doing so he returned to Britain as an assistant lecturer at the University of Aberdeen.

 He remained in Aberdeen for ten years, during which time he was twice promoted.
-In 1967 he moved to the University of Waterloo and became one of the three faculty members in the newly formed Department of Combinatorics there.
-In 1972, he returned to Aberdeen University as Professor of Pure Mathematics, but stayed only briefly, moving to the University of Reading in 1975, where succeeded Prof Richard Rado, who had earlier been one of his dissertation examiners.
+In 1967 he moved to the University of Waterloo and became one of the three faculty members in the newly formed Department of Combinatorics and Optimization there.
+In 1972, he returned to Aberdeen as Professor of Pure Mathematics, but stayed only briefly, moving to the University of Reading in 1975.
+There he succeeded Richard Rado, who had earlier been one of his dissertation examiners.

 He retired in 1996 and died on 20 January 2001, aged 68, in Ascot, Berkshire, where his brother was rector.